KelvinTegelaar/CIPP/docs/user/updating/index.md

 :::

-* Go to your own CIPP fork on Github
+* Go to your own CIPP fork on GitHub

 > e.g <https://github.com/Username/CIPP>